 Although for most of these risks we have set up mitigating efforts, these efforts are no guarantee that risks will not materialize.
 The order in which these risks are listed is not an indication of their importance or probability.

-For more information about our risk management framework and internal control framework, please refer to section 9 of the Corporate Governance report.
-For details related to financial risk management, please refer to section 7.4 of the financial statements.
+For more information about our risk management framework and internal control framework, please refer to section 14 of the Corporate Governance report.